ifechukwuobiezue/Telegram-Sanitizer/README.md

 ---

-## For Non-Technical Users
+## 🧪 Coming Soon
-- If you want a user-friendly app (no command line), stay tuned!
+- A user-friendly app (no command line), stay tuned!
 A packaged version with a graphical interface is in the works.

 ---